CDD refresh for existing accountancy clients: What should be checked?

 Companies House can be used as a comparison point for UK companies and LLPs.
 It can help identify changes in registered details, directors, filings, and PSC information, but it should not replace the firm’s own CDD checks.

-Where the legal requirement applies, material discrepancies between the firm’s CDD records and the PSC register may need to be reported under Regulation 30A of the Money Laundering Regulations.
+In terms of where the legal requirement applies, material discrepancies between the firm’s CDD records and the PSC register may need to be reported under Regulation 30A of the Money Laundering Regulations.

 If a mismatch is identified, record the enquiry made, the client’s response or other evidence obtained, and the decision reached.